yuyangd/houston/README.md

 # Deploy a sinatra app

+Target to develop the solution in a local environment, before moving the solution to AWS, so that we can get immediate feedback on testing.

 ### Setup local environment

 Use vagrant and virtualbox to provision the local environment, so we can have a working environment setup quickly.